DATA PROCESSING ADDENDUM - SUBSCRIPTION

 9.1 Security Incident.
 Processor will (a) notify Controller of a Security Incident without undue delay after becoming aware of the Security Incident, and b) take reasonable steps to mitigate the effects and to minimize any damage resulting from the Security Incident.

 9.2 Processor Assistance.
-To assist Controller in relation to any personal data breach notifications Controller is required to make under the GDPR, Processor will include in the notification under section 9.1(a) such information about the Security Incident as Processor is reasonably able to disclose to Controller, taking into account the nature of the Services, the information available to Processor, and any restrictions on disclosing the information, such as confidentiality.
+To assist Controller in relation to any personal data breach notifications Controller is required to make under applicable lawthe GDPR, Processor will include in the notification to Controller under section 9.1(a) such information about the Security Incident as Processor is reasonably able to disclose to Controller, taking into account the nature of the Services, the information available to Processor, and any restrictions on disclosing the information, such as confidentiality.

 9.3 Unsuccessful Security Incidents.
 Controller agrees that: